 Bottom line: a Jays game can be imminently meh.
 But it can be really good.
 Given these wild swings, it felt right to give it middle-of-the-pack Vibe score.

-I do give a bonus point for the cheesy “OK Blue Jays” song that precedes “Take Me Out to the Ballgame” in the seventh inning.
+The cheesy “OK Blue Jays” song that precedes “Take Me Out to the Ballgame” in the seventh inning raises the score by one.
 The light calisthenics that accompany the song was originally courtesy of a flimsy idea by “ParticipACTION”, a federal government sponsored non-profit dedicated to advancing the fitness of Canadians.
 Why they thought asking baseball fans to do some half-assed stretches after 3 hot dogs would be a good way to promote fitness, I’ll never know.
 But it’s unique, and it endures some 35+ years later.

 Also of note is a busking drummer, Rick Donaldson.
 Rick has been setting up his kit playing for tips at Blue Jays game since Lloyd Moseby patrolled centerfield.
 Assuming it’s not pouring rain or freezing cold, he’ll be out there.
 He’s really good, so mosey on by with the crowd after the game, linger for a listen, and drop a looney or two into his case.